 The Village of Park Forest encourages the establishment of food and pollinator gardens on public and private land including at schools, workplaces, houses of worship and village owned vacant lots.
+Each garden is managed differently by the participants of that garden.

 Ways to Start Community Gardening